 (a) Due to their contingently redeemable feature, the Class D interests will be treated as preferred units subject to contingent redemption in accordance with SEC Accounting Series Release No. 268, Presentation in Financial Statements of Redeemable Preferred Stocks.

-(b) Reflects common units that have been issued under our long-term incentive plan.
+(b) Does not reflect any common units that may be issued under our long-term incentive plan.

 (c) Includes \$3.3 million of unrealized gains on our cash flow hedges.

 PRICE RANGE OF COMMON UNITS AND DISTRIBUTIONS